 Join alumni and friends for a Sabbath at Rosario Beach Marine Laboratory on August 24, 2019.
 Always a serene setting and enriching alumni opportunity, come for Sabbath or the entire weekend.
 Activities will include a worship service, Sabbath lunch, nature walk, hot dog roast, sundown worship on the beach, a bonfire with s'mores, and lots of great music and fellowship.

 Greg Dodds '97 is a professor of history at Walla Walla University where he is also the chair of the Department of History and Philosophy.
-His primary area of expertise is early modern religious history, and he also teaches medieval and early modern European history, British history, the history of Christianity, the history of the scientific revolution, economic history, and women’s history.
-He has codirected four history and literature tours in the United Kingdom for WWU students and is planning a fifth tour for 2020.
+His primary areas of teaching and scholarship are the history of Christianity, European history, and the history of science.
+He has led eight tours in the United Kingdom for WWU students and is planning a 9th tour for summer of 2020.

 Dodds has a doctor of philosophy degree in history from Claremont Graduate University, a master of business administration degree with a concentration in strategy from the Peter F. Drucker Graduate School of Management at Claremont Graduate University, a master’s degree in history from Claremont Graduate University, a bachelor’s degree with majors in history, religion, and business administration from Walla Walla University, and an associate degree in business administration from Newbold College.